inBeat/inbeat-website/content/top-influencers/instagram/runners/russia/_index.md

 ---
-title: Top 10 Runners Instagram Influencers In Russia In 2023
+title: Top 10 Runners Instagram Influencers In Russia In 2024
 description: >-
-  Find top runners Instagram influencers in Russia in 2023.
+  Find top runners Instagram influencers in Russia in 2024.
 Most popular hashtags: #running #sport #motivation.
 platform: Instagram
-hits: 32
+hits: 31
-text_top: Identify the most popular Instagram accounts on inBeat.
+text_top: See the best Instagram profiles on inBeat.
-text_bottom: Our platform has 32 Instagram influencers like this in Russia for you to collaborate.
+text_bottom: Our database has 31 Instagram influencers like this in Russia for you to collaborate.
 profiles:
   - username: "dunya.win"
     fullname: >-